elentok/supertagger/README.md

 SuperTagger
 ===========

-Generates ctags-compatible tags for javascript, coffeescript, css and scss,
+Generates ctags-compatible tags for javascript, coffeescript, scss, and ruby (ctags supports ruby, but supertagger adds some missing tags)

 The 'supertagger' command
 --------------------